BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 types.

 HJB clients can send or receive textual representations of any of these message types.
-On sending, the message is encoded and sent in one parameter of a POST request.
-On receiving, the message is part of the body of a HTTP response.
+On sending, the message is encoded and sent as a parameter of a POST request.
+On receiving, the message is included in the body of a HTTP response.

-The following sections describe the different types of JMS message are transformed into text in a HTTP request or response.
+The following sections give describe how the different types of JMS message are transformed into text for inclusion in HTTP requests and responses.

 Common features
 ---------------

 All JMS messages have a fixed set of standard header fields, which JMS represents as typed attributes of the JMS message class.
-In addition, a message may have application-specific message properties (see [JMSSpec]_ for a full description).
+In addition, a message may have application-specific message properties.
+Refer to [JMSSpec]_ for a full description of JMS headers and properties.

 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_